drmikeh/react-gallery/README.md

+# React Gallery

+## Introduction

+This app is a collection of simple React components for demo and instructional purposes.

+The app has been deployed to [GitHub Pages](https://drmikeh.github.io/react-gallery/).

+## React Development

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>